A free short story (read only) for you to enjoy. Warning Adult reading content.

 They were always very clever in ways to see each other.
 So the next day she left school at around 10.00 am in the morning claiming that she felt ill and needed to return home.
 But she then met up with Peter at his parent’s house as his parents were at work.
 When they met it was very intense where they talked, cried and talked a lot more.

-Dawn said that she had been taken to this special clinic to see a doctor.
+Dawn said that she had been taken to some special clinic to see a doctor.
 She had to see the doctor on her own in his consulting room away from anybody else’s influences.
 The doctor asked her what she wanted to do with the pregnancy.
 Whether she wanted to keep the baby or have the pregnancy terminated.

 So Dawn basically had no choice.
 She was still just 15 and had to go and tell the doctor that she wanted to end her pregnancy.
 There was going to be no other end to this situation and this is exactly what happened.